nrfconnect/sdk-nrfxlib/gzll/doc/integration_notes.rst

 It accesses directly the timer instance provided by the :c:var:`nrf_gzll_timer` variable.
 It consults the :c:var:`nrf_gzll_timer_irqn` variable for the interrupt number of the timer.

-When nRF5 timer makes an interrupt request, the glue function :c:func:`nrf_gzll_timer_irq_handler` needs to be called for Gazell processing.
+When the timer makes an interrupt request, the glue function :c:func:`nrf_gzll_timer_irq_handler` needs to be called for Gazell processing.

 Software interrupt
 ==================

 Gazell consults the :c:var:`nrf_gzll_swi_irqn` variable for the software interrupt number to use.

-When nRF5 software interrupt is triggered, the glue function :c:func:`nrf_gzll_swi_irq_handler` needs to be called for Gazell processing.
+When the software interrupt is triggered, the glue function :c:func:`nrf_gzll_swi_irq_handler` needs to be called for Gazell processing.

 PPI channels
 ============

-Gazell takes three PPI channels.
+For the nRF52 Series, Gazell takes three PPI channels.
 It consults the following variables for the PPI channel numbers, event end points (EEP) and task end points (TEP):

 * :c:var:`nrf_gzll_ppi_eep0`